 Allow me to explain.
 This name and identity are not new.
 Tzipporah is my Hebrew name.
 It translates to “little bird,” and for those who may not be familiar with Abrahamic religious texts, Tzipporah was the daughter of a priest from the ancient Middle Eastern province of Midian named Jethro and she married a figure named Moses.
 Tzipporah’s husband Moses was the man who is credited with leading my peoples’ ancestors out of slavery in Egypt, at least according to the Old Testament anyway.

 Anybody who knows me knows that I am not exactly a devout practicing Jew, so in order for me to fully explain why I’ve made the decision to perform under my Hebrew name moving forward, I need to give a bit of historical context.
 When Jews, Arabs and other ethnic and ethno-religious groups of Middle Eastern origin (diasporic or otherwise) began to immigrate to the United States en masse, they faced horrible racialized discrimination.
-Without getting too in depth and repeating the words of many academics, while these communities were considered Caucasian, they were not European and therefore not accepted precisely because they did not neatly fit into Western racial categories.
+Without getting too in depth and repeating the words of many academics, while these communities were considered Caucasian, they were not European and therefore not accepted precisely because they did not neatly fit into the Western white vs. people of color binary.
 In response, these communities (each on their own behalf) lobbied congress so they could be included as “white” on the US Census and be left the hell alone (which I recognize in itself is a privilege many marginalized communities as well as multiply marginalized Jews have never had).
 Speaking from a Jewish perspective, part of the price my community paid to be included in this category was that we had to whitewash ourselves and assimilate.
-We had to culturally amputate ourselves, downplay our heritage, and deny our difference as a part of this bargain which was supposed to keep us safe from persecution.
+We had to culturally amputate ourselves, downplay our heritage, minimize the diversity that exists within our community, and deny our difference as a part of this bargain which was supposed to keep us safe from persecution.
 Of course, as history has shown, our place in the Western racial hierarchy has always been conditional and what category we fit into continues to be a matter of debate.

 I’m tired of running.
 I’m sick of hiding from myself.
 Whether I like it or not, Tzipporah has always and will always be an important part of me.
 My culture and ethnic heritage play an important role in who I am as a musician and how I approach the process and purpose of music making even if I am not always writing Jewish music specifically intended for Jewish audiences.
 Instead of keeping Tzipporah at arms distance, I am consciously choosing to embrace her for many of the same reasons I now choose to sometimes wear a mitpachat (hair covering for Jewish women).
 Not out of some sort of spiritual awakening, but as an act of radical self-love, rebellion against white supremacy, and self-acceptance.
 Choosing Tzipporah means dissimilating and decolonizing my identity as a music-making Jewish woman by visibly marking myself as one.
 As I am making this transition and taking back this part of myself I have realized that by reclaiming Tzipporah I am, for the first time, writing and creating music as my whole self.